 - Noodle Incident: Whatever happened to Louise in Texas, it must have been bad.
 Given Louise's knowledge about the forensics of proving rape, and her statement about not wanting to be caught in Texas after shooting an attempted rapist, the implication is that she was raped there.

-- Phone-Trace Race: The cops need Darryl to keep Thelma on the line long enough for them to trace the call and encourage him to be calm and loving toward her once he's got her on the phone.
+- The cops need Darryl to keep Thelma on the line long enough for them to trace the call and encourage him to be calm and loving toward her once he's got her on the phone.
 However, the moment Darryl greets her with a cheerful "Honey!", she knows something's up and hangs up immediately.

 - Later played straight, when Louise phones Slocumb.
 Slocumb doesn't want the call to be traced, sensing that with a little negotiation, the women can be convinced to turn themselves in.
 But another officer traces the call and dispatches the Feds, escalating the situation.

 - Police Are Useless: Subverted.
 The police figure out very quickly who Harlan's murderers were, where they were headed and eventually where they are.
-Detective Slocumb also gives them multiple opportunities to turn themselves in.
+Investigator Slocumb also gives them multiple opportunities to turn themselves in.

 - Punch-Clock Villain: Hey, the cop who pulls them over is just doing his job.